Zur deutschen Fassung dieses Artikels.

 You never heard of them?
 See, that’s exactly what I mean.
 They always get overlooked.
 And it wasn’t just a handful of Brazilians who served in the US-American or British military.
 No, Brazil dispatched a whole division to Italy in World War II.
 That was 25,000 soldiers.

 As the Second World War began, Brazil wanted to imitate Switzerland, remain neutral and continue trading with both sides.
-At that time, Brazil was a dictatorship once again, which did have some sympathies for Nazi Germany (although the melting pot of Brazil managed to be fascist light without the racist element).
+At that time, Brazil was a dictatorship once again, which did have some sympathies for Nazi Germany (although the melting pot of Brazil managed to be fascist light without the genocidal-racist element).
 But the North-American charm offensive was simply too convincing, and in 1942, Brazil allowed the USA to establish military bases for the war in the Atlantic.

 Neutrality became untenable when, in the same year, German submarines sank 13 Brazilian merchant vessels and hundreds of people died.
 Actually, the government of Brazil still didn’t want to enter the war against Germany.
-The calls to do so came from the people and became ever more loud.
+The calls to do so came from the people and became ever louder.
 Protesters demanded an entry into the war and smashed German restaurants.
 On 22 August 1942, Brazil declared war on Germany, Italy and Japan.